multitudes/oldmultitudes.github.io/_posts/2019-03-27-What’s new in Swift 5.0.markdown

 I just started this month learning Swift so I am quite new.
 I was following the excellent course by Paul Hudson together with the 100 days Swift Challenge and I was happy to hear that he already made the code Swift 5 proof!
 Amazing.
 Love this guy!
-And if you are new to Swift like me check out this beta app "unwrap" as well.
+And if you are new to Swift like me check out this beta app "Unwrap" as well.
-Quite cool and Swift 5 compatible, has to be installed through [testflight](https://testflight.apple.com/join/ROxI9xSR).
+It is a quite cool learning app and Swift 5 compatible.
+It is in beta and has to be installed through [testflight](https://testflight.apple.com/join/ROxI9xSR).

 ![image](/assets/img/hundreddaysofswift5.png)